-Because of the immobility, it is usually recommended that you have blood-thinning medication to prevent blood clots whilst in a cast, as well as wearing a special stocking on the other leg to improve blood flow.
+Because of the immobility, it is usually recommended that you have bloodthinning medication to prevent blood clots whilst in a cast.

 After your boot or cast is removed you should be able to wear normal shoes.
 In some cases you may require an ankle brace or a walking boot for a short period as guided by your surgeon.